Municipal FAQs

 What is a tax exempt municipal lease?

-A tax-exempt municipal lease is a special kind of I.R.S. sanctioned financial instrument that allows us to lend to qualifying government entities (see below), to acquire essential hardware, software, vehicles & equipment at very low interest, under extremely attractive terms with very streamlined documentation. municipal leasing FAQ, frequently asked questions about municpal leasing, FAQ's Some of the most notable benefits are:
+A tax-exempt municipal lease is a special kind of I.R.S. sanctioned financial instrument that allows us to lend to qualifying government entities (see below), to acquire essential-use hardware, software, vehicles & equipment at VERY LOW interest rates, under extremely attractive terms using very streamlined documentation.
+Some of the most notable benefits are:

-► Non-appropriation language included, automatically. (almost all jurisdictions)
+► Non-appropriation language included, automatically. (wherever required by law)

 ► No underwriting costs

-Virtually any State, County, City & Municipal governments and their agencies qualify under IRS Section 103 (as amended), including Law Enforcement, Public Safety, Fire, Rescue, EMS, Water & Port Authorities, School Districts, Community Colleges, State Universities, Hospitals and a variety of "special districts" qualify.
-The IRS "quick test," if you will, is that a "qualifying entity" must have one or more of the following legal authorities: 1) the power to police, and/or 2) the power to levy and collect taxes, and/or the power of eminent domain.
+Virtually any State, County, City & Municipal governments and their agencies qualify under IRS Section 103 (as amended), including Law Enforcement, Public Safety, Fire, Rescue, EMS, Water, Port & Parking Authorities, School Districts, Community Colleges, State Universities, State, County & Municipal Hospitals and a variety of "special districts" and authorities qualify.
+The IRS "quick test" is that a "qualifying entity" must have one or more of the following legal authorities: 1) the power to police, and/or 2) the power to levy and collect taxes, and/or the power of eminent domain--if your entity has one or more of these 3 powers, your good to go with municipal financing.

 What kind of equipment can be leased under a municipal lease?